-The views are sensational at any time of the day.
-Many prefer to visit at sunset to watch the sun go down as the city gradually fills with lights - it's a magical feeling!
+The views are sensational at any time of day.
+Many people prefer to visit at sunset to watch the sun go down while the city gradually fills with lights.
+It's a magical feeling!

 However, it is also the busiest time of the day and there is an additional cost of $10 per ticket, so if you want to enjoy this experience in a more intimate way and save that money, it is best to go up early in the morning until noon.
 Having the Top of the Rock almost to yourself is a luxury.
 If you are still undecided, you can read more here about the best time to climb Top of the Rock.

 How long does it take to see the Top of the Rock?

 Normally, the visit takes about 2 hours or so but once at the top there is no time limit so you can stay and take as many pictures as you want.